google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 In AR, unlike conventional screens, the text is not always positioned squarely in front of the user.
 Text can be integrated in the environment around the user to make it more immersive, but this introduces the issue of perspective distortion.

 Viewing text at an angle sometimes merges the adjacent strokes and affects the visibility of counters in [narrow](/glossary/condensed_narrow_compressed) typefaces, making it very hard to distinguish individual letters.
 Traffic signs present a similar example of information parsed at an acute angle.
-However, AR presents a more complicated challenge since the text can be sentences or paragraphs, instead of a few words or symbols.
+However, AR presents a more complicated challenge, since the text can be sentences or paragraphs instead of a few words or symbols.

 <figure>